Clinical Graph-Mediated Distillation for Unpaired MRI-to-CFI Hypertension Prediction: Introduction

-To this end, we propose the Clinical Graph-Mediated Distillation (CGMD), a framework that transfers vascular representations from brain MRI to scalable retinal fundus imaging without paired acquisitions.
-To the best of our knowledge, CGMD is the first distillation approach that supports cross-modal transfer across \emph{disjoint cohorts} and \emph{anatomically distinct} modalities (e.g., brain MRI$\rightarrow$fundus) without subject-level correspondence.
-CGMD constructs a clinically grounded similarity graph from shared structured biomarkers, trains an MRI teacher on the MRI cohort, and propagates teacher embeddings over the graph to impute patient-specific distillation targets for fundus subjects in a separate cohort.
-A fundus student is then optimized with supervised HTN loss plus distillation to the imputed targets, enabling MRI-free deployment at inference.
-In summary, our main contributions are three-fold: \begin{itemize} \item We formalize an unpaired, disjoint-cohort MRI--fundus transfer setting, where paired distillation is infeasible and synthesis-based alignment is ill-posed due to the large anatomical modality gap. \item We propose \textbf{Clinical Graph-Mediated Distillation} (CGMD) framework that uses shared structured biomarkers to build a clinical similarity graph and propagate MRI teacher embeddings, producing patient-specific distillation targets for fundus training without paired acquisition. \item On a newly collected unpaired MRI--fundus--biomarker dataset, CGMD consistently improves fundus-based HTN prediction over standard distillation and non-graph imputation baselines; ablations verify that clinically grounded graph connectivity is critical for effective cross-cohort transfer. \end{itemize}
+To this end, we propose Clinical Graph-Mediated Distillation (CGMD), which transfers vascular representations from brain MRI to fundus imaging without paired acquisitions.
+To our knowledge, CGMD is the first distillation approach supporting cross-modal transfer across \emph{disjoint cohorts} and \emph{anatomically distinct} modalities (brain MRI$\rightarrow$fundus) without subject-level correspondence.
+Our main contributions are three-fold: \begin{itemize} \item We identify and address an underexplored transfer setting: unpaired, disjoint-cohort MRI--fundus transfer across a large anatomical modality gap, where paired distillation is infeasible and synthesis-based alignment is ill-posed, motivating biomarker-bridged cross-cohort supervision. \item We propose \textbf{CGMD}, which uses shared biomarkers to build a clinical similarity graph, propagates MRI teacher embeddings, and produces patient-specific distillation targets for fundus training without paired acquisition. \item On a newly collected unpaired MRI--fundus--biomarker dataset, CGMD consistently improves fundus-based HTN prediction over standard distillation and non-graph imputation baselines; ablations verify that clinically grounded graph connectivity is critical for effective cross-cohort transfer. \end{itemize}